Ila-bura/zero-waste-life/README.md

 <p>In a dedicated page of the website, users will also be able to watch an embedded YouTube video with simple instructions on how to start composting.
 By following this intuitive beginner's guide, users are encouraged to start experimenting with composting in their house.</p>

-<p>Additionally, users will have the chance to sign up to a monthly newsletter and receive useful suggestions on how to reduce waste as well as a new seasonal recipe.</p>
+<p>Additionally, users will have the chance to sign up to a monthly newsletter and receive a new seasonal recipe as well as more useful suggestions on how to reduce waste.</p>

 ![Screenshot of homepage displayed on different devices](/assets/images/images-readme/amiresponsive.png)